South Carolina Code of Laws

 HISTORY: 1992 Act No. 363, Section 1; 1993 Act No. 181, Section 668.

-(C) The insurer at least semi-annually by July 31 and December 31 shall conduct an on-site review of the underwriting and claims processing operations of the MGA.
+(C) The insurer at least semiannually by July thirty-first and December thirty-first shall conduct an on-site review of the underwriting and claims processing operations of the MGA.

 (D) Binding authority for all assumed reinsurance contracts or participation in insurance or reinsurance syndicates rests with an officer of the insurer who must not be affiliated with the MGA.

 (E) Within thirty days of entering into or termination of a contract with a MGA the insurer shall provide written notification of the appointment or termination to the department.
 Notices of appointment of a MGA must include a statement of duties which the applicant is expected to perform on behalf of the insurer, the lines of insurance for which the applicant is to be authorized to act, and other information the director or his designee may request.
 If the contract is terminated, notification must be given by the insurer within thirty days of the action to agents or brokers who have placed business with the MGA within the last twelve months.